robak86/hardwired/README.md

 });
 ```

-The actual value for implicit placeholder needs to be provided when creating the container.
+The actual value for unbound placeholder needs to be provided when creating the container.

 ```typescript
 import { container, set } from 'hardwired';